yyu-k/udemy_seoblog/README.md

 1. Query.prototype.exec() no longer accepts a callback
 2. Model.prototype.save() no longer accepts a callback
 3. When merging earlier mongoose documents with newer updates sent via formidable.Fields, the _.merge(doc, fields) step should happen AFTER necessary changes are made on the FIELDS object e.g. splitting up a string of categories into an array.
 Otherwise, there will be errors such as CastError: Cast to ObjectId failed for value "657d41ba286c0e0633253c36,658412b168d0b80ebe8a5b63" (type string) at path "tags" because of "BSONError".
 This issue arises quite frequently because all of the fields are stored as an array which need to be extracted using firstValues or otherwise.
+4. min, max renamed to minLength, maxLength for strings

 <h5>Random extensions<h5>
 1. Slugify: toLowerCase is now an option ({lower : true})